Want to travel with a USC faculty member? Looking for intensive foreign language study?

 excursions and academic activities as a cohort.
 These include Global USC in Costa

-Rica: Global Health, Global USC in Italy: Languages, Arts & Humanities, Global USC
+Rica: Global Health, Global USC in the Galápagos: Sustainability, and Global USC in

 Global Exchange Programs